RachitSahu26/Chat-app/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries, please contact [your-email@example.com].
+For any queries, please contact [curiousrachit.26@gmail.com].

 ## Acknowledgments
 - Thank you to everyone who contributed.